awsdocs/amazon-eks-user-guide/doc_source/fargate-pod-configuration.md

 ## Pod CPU and memory<a name="fargate-cpu-and-memory"></a>

-Kubernetes allows you to define requests, a minimum amount of vCPU and memory resources that are allocated to each container in a pod\.
+With Kubernetes, you can define requests, a minimum vCPU amount, and memory resources that are allocated to each container in a pod\.
 Pods are scheduled by Kubernetes to ensure that at least the requested resources for each pod are available on the compute resource\.
 For more information, see [Managing compute resources for containers](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) in the Kubernetes documentation\.

 When pods are scheduled on Fargate, the vCPU and memory reservations within the pod specification determine how much CPU and memory to provision for the pod\.
 + The maximum request out of any Init containers is used to determine the Init request vCPU and memory requirements\.